-Germany’s Illegal Sustainability Trend Posted by Larissa on Jun 25, 2019 in Current Events, Uncategorized, vocabulary
+Germany’s Illegal Sustainability Trend Posted by Larissa on Jun 25, 2019 in Uncategorized

 Sustainability is becoming more important everyday as the world becomes more aware of climate change.
 However in Germany one sustainability trend is actually illegal.
 Tonnes of food is thrown away every day, mainly from supermarkets because it is past its sell by date, this however doesn’t mean it isn’t edible.